yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 * `"P7D"` for 7 days
 * `"P1M"` for 1 month

-If you call the [capture API](https://docs.y.uno/reference/capture-authorization) before the scheduled time, your call will override the delay and execute the capture immediately.
+If you call the [capture API](https://docs.y.uno/reference/capture-authorization) before the scheduled time, your call will override the delay and execute the capture immediately. **This action automatically cancels the scheduled Yuno trigger**.
 Alternatively, you can capture the payment manually through your [Yuno dashboard](https://dashboard.y.uno/).

 ## Cancel modes